-KEY RISKS RISK MITIGATION/CONTROLS IN PLACE LIKELIHOOD IMPACT RESIDUAL RISK ACTIONS RECOMMENDED BY WHEN BY WHOM RISK OWNER DIRECTORATE Lack of availability of water supplies for fire fighting prevents effective fire fighting resulting in additional damage to property and increased risk to life.
+KEY RISKS RISK MITIGATION/CONTROLS IN PLACE ПКЕПНООБ IMPACT RESIDUAL RISK ACTIONS RECOMMENDED BY WHEN BY WHOM RISK OWNER DIRECTORATE 4 Lack of availability of water supplies for fire fighting prevents effective fire fighting resulting in additional damage to property and increased risk to life.
 The Service commissions, adopts, systematically inspects and repairs mains fed fire fighting hydrants across the County.
 We maintain operational plans that display the location of available hydrants and open water supplies.
 Accurate hydrant information now provided to FES.
 Hydrant inspections moved to a risk based programme.
 New SSI Hydrant Manager update - Central system (within FES) is now up and running with current information being available on appliance MDT's.
 Hydrant tech's now moved over to Toughbook's for hydrant management and reporting of defects.
 We have Strategic Hydrants (those with a flow rate of above 1,500 litres per minute), then Risk Category 1, 2 and 3.
 Strategic are tested annually, Risk 1 annually, Risk 2 every two years, and Risk 3 every three years.
 Defects are repaired either in-house by the Hydrant Technicians, or reported to United Utilities (Strategic being marked urgent).
 Strategic Hydrants are always flow tested and this is recorded on the hydrant asset in SSI.
 Other hydrants are dry tested Increased use of HVP for larger incidents.
-2 3 6 Discharged
+2 3 6 Discharged 5 The increasing age profile of operational staff could adversely affect our ability to deliver effective emergency response.
+Provision of facilities for physical exercise and training on operational 3 2 6 Discharged

-KEY RISKS RISK MITIGATION/CONTROLS IN PLACE Fitness Assessments introduced and included as part of the Crew Training as of 1st April 14.
-Remedial action to ensure that acceptable levels of fitness are LIKELIHOOD IMPACT RESIDUAL RISK ACTIONS RECOMMENDED BY WHEN BY WHOM RISK OWNER DIRECTORATE The increasing age profile of operational staff could 5 adversely affect our ability to deliver effective emergency response. developed and maintained.
-Provision of facilities for physical exercise and training on operational 3 2 6 Discharged Operational staff do not have the required skills to operate safely at an incident with the potential to result in F/F injuries or fatalities.
-Recruitment of Wholetime and RDS staff is undertaken against national standards.
+KEY RISKS RISK MITIGATION/CONTROLS IN PLACE СІКЕСІНООБ IMPACT RESIDUAL RISK ACTIONS RECOMMENDED BY WHEN BY WHOM RISK OWNER DIRECTORATE Operational staff do not have the required skills to operate safely at an incident with the potential to result in F/F injuries or fatalities.
+Recruitment of Whole-time and RDS staff is undertaken against national standards.
 Initial and Continuation training delivery is based on National Occupational Standards (NOS), National Operational Guidance (NOG) and Training Specifications.
 Role related competencies have been identified and recorded within the PDR Pro system with appropriate retraining frequencies identified.
 Initial and Refresher training delivered to cover a wide range of specialist skills.
 Particularly risk Critical areas such as Breathing Apparatus are centrally assessed to ensure uniformity.
-An Operational Assurance policy is in place delivered through a dedicated Operational Assurance Team that continually assesses operational readiness through station visits, incident / exercise monitoring and debriefing.
+An Operational Assurance Policy is in place delivered through a dedicated Operational Assurance Team that continually assesses operational readiness through station visits, incident / exercise monitoring and debriefing.
 The team publishes a quarterly performance report to promote staff awareness of key operational performance issues.
 As well as internal learning sources, the team receives National Operational Learning (NOL) in relation to nationwide incidents, Rule 43 Letters and Joint Operational Learning from other blue light Services and Resilience Forum Partners.
 Such learning results in a range of actions including REC1 safety bulletins, changes to operational policy and training content (both courses and e-learning) and thus constant evolution/improvement in safety and effectiveness.
 A dedicated Incident Command Training team has been established recognising the vital importance of this skill to safe and effective operations.
 Retained Support Officers have been appointed and their responsibilities include recruitment and training.
 The Service continues to invest in training props to ensure realistic hot fire training conditions.
 Through the Operational Assurance Group, Prevention, Protection and Response Task and Strategic Groups along with the Health, Safety and Environment Advisory Groups, internal and external learning are monitored and fed into the Training and Operational Review department to influence operational training.
 3 3 9 Embed new arrangements.
 Monitor effectiveness of Operational Assurance Performance Report in disseminating information 31/03/2019 HoTOR DoSD Serv Delivery